longestpath/shouldireallydeploytoday/README.md

-Inspired by the pessimism of the Software Engineer trope of "Oh goodness, no. That's how you break things." that is adopted by [shouldideploy.today](https://shouldideploy.today) and other imilar sites.
+Inspired by the pessimism of the Software Engineer trope of "Oh goodness, no. That's how you break things." that is adopted by [shouldideploy.today](https://shouldideploy.today) and other similar sites.

 ## A bit more explanation...